devpg/devpg.github.io/_posts/2024-01-07-Learnings-37signal-OnPrem.md

 37signal had very likely a comparable context back then.
 They had the money, the skills, the stable demand, etc. So they decided for a repatriation of their cloud usage to an on-premise environment!

-### Finally ###
+## Finally ##
-Given the different aspects and their characteristics, the context will - most likely - not speak for cloud repatriation (regardless of the goal).
+Given the different aspects and their characteristics, for the majority the context will - most likely - not speak for a cloud repatriation  (regardless of the goal).
 Still, 37signal might have paved the way for more companies to leave the cloud.

 ---